weseek/awesome-database-backup/apps/mysql-backup/README.md

-# mysql-restore
+# mysql-backup

-Restore MySQL database from backuped file on Amazon S3 or Google Cloud Storage.
+Backup MySQL database and store to Amazon S3 or Google Cloud Storage.
 You can set a custom S3 endpoint to use S3 based services like DigitalOcean Spaces instead of Amazon S3.

 ## Usage

-### How to restore
+### How to backup

 ```
-Usage: restore [options]
+Usage: backup [options]

 Options:
   -V, --version                                                            output the version number